l00sy4/ShellterSkelter/README.md

 ## Description

-ShellterSkelter is a tool for encrypting/obfuscating payloads.
+ShellterSkelter is a payload encryption/obfuscation tool.

-It reads the payload from a user-specified file, then it will pad it with NOP bytes according to the selected obfuscation method (MACfuscation/IPv4fuscation/UUIDfuscation require the payload's size to be a multiple of 6, 4 respectively 16).
-If no obfuscation method was selected or the payload is already a multiple of 6/4/16, it will skip padding.
+It reads the payload from a file specified by the user, then pads it with NOP bytes according to the selected obfuscation method (MACfuscation/IPv4fuscation/UUIDfuscation requires the payload size to be a multiple of 6, 4 or 16).
+If no obfuscation method is selected, or if the payload is already a multiple of 6/4/16, padding is skipped.

-Afterwards, it will randomly generate a key (and IV, if using AES) of the specified size (in bytes) and encrypt the payload using the specified method.
-A "Magic Byte" from the key will be randomly chosen to be the XOR key which will be used to encrypt the key.
-The Fowler-Noll-Vo hash of the magic byte will be computed and printed out, along with the FNV function itself and encrypted key.
+It will then randomly generate a key (and IV if using AES) of the specified size (in bytes) and encrypt the payload using the specified method.
+A "magic byte" from the key is randomly chosen to be the XOR key used to encrypt the key.
+The Fowler-Noll-Vo hash of the magic byte is computed and printed, along with the FNV function itself and the encrypted key.
 A function to decrypt the key at runtime is also printed.

-Finally, it will obfuscate the (encrypted) payload using the specified method.
-The payload and deobfuscation function will be written into the selected output file.
+Finally, the (encrypted) payload is obfuscated using the specified method.
+The payload and the deobfuscation function are written to the selected output file.

 ## Usage